 Trois Gymnopédies, one of Satie’s most famous pieces, played by Anne Queffélec

 Gymnopédies No. 1 and No. 3, orchestrated by Debussy (he never orchestrated the second), played by the Orchestre Symphonique et Lyrique de Nancy.
 Satie’s music greatly influenced Debussy, and was also admired by Ravel.

 Satie is thought to have had only one relationship in his life, with his neighbour, an artist and model named Suzanne Valadon.
 When you read a bit about the kind of person she was, it’s easy to see why Satie fell for her: she considered her two cats to be “good Catholics” and fed them caviar on Fridays, and kept a goat to eat any artwork she was unsatisfied with.
 Satie nicknamed her “Biqui”, and in a characteristically quirky labour of love he wrote her a jarring, utterly unromantic four-bar piece called Bonjour, Biqui, Bonjour!
 The relationship lasted just six months however, and her abrupt departure left him devastated.
 He wrote to his brother: “I shall have great difficulty in regaining possession of myself, loving this little person as I have loved her; she was able to take all of me.”
 Satie poured his heartache into a piece called Vexations, which consists of a short and sinister theme repeated a nauseating 840 times.
 The piece wasn’t performed in full until 1963, when the composer John Cage staged it with a relay team of 11 pianists over the course of 18 and a half hours.
-Below is a video featuring one cycle (the image contains the words of Satie’s original score marking).
+Below is a video featuring one cycle.

 Je te veux (“I Want You”) played by Pascal Rogé